chrishah/AMEB_HPC_demo/README.md

 (user@host)-$ . ~/.bashrc
 ```

-If you install `conda` in this way it will be by default be configured to so that whenever you start a new shell you'll be setup in a virtual (base) conda environment - you may see your prompt change somewhat after you executed the above command.
-I don't want that so I disable this behaviour by executing the following command.
+If you install `conda` in this way it will by default be configured so that whenever you start a new shell you'll be setup in a virtual (base) conda environment - you may see your prompt change somewhat after you executed the above command.
+Nothing wrong with that in principle, but I don't want that so I disable this behaviour by executing the following command.
 ```bash
 (base) (user@host)-$ conda config --set auto_activate_base false
 ```